holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Once a Role controls a Domain, its Role Leads may define Policies governing that Domain within their own Governance Process, without the Circle's involvement.
 However, the Circle also retains the right to define or modify its own Policies governing that Domain, and any such Policies trump those defined by the Role and may only be modified through the Circle's Governance Process.

-Like a Circle, a Role also holds an automatic Domain over its own internal functions and activities, which may be governed by Role Leads solely to constrain the authority of the Role's Role Supporters.

 ### 1.7 Facilitator and Secretary

 Each Circle includes a **_“Facilitator Role”_** and a **_“Secretary Role”_** with the definitions given in Appendix A. The person filling each becomes the Circle’s **_“Facilitator”_** and **_“Secretary”_** respectively when acting in that capacity.